matusf/code-jam-5/young_yaks/README.rst

 | What about your cows?!?
 You get an ingenious idea!
 Who would wanna come to a dead planet?
 | And so, your journey begins.
 Your journey as a cow farmer killing earth.
 |
-*Was our game idea.
-But we didn't finish nor even get close.
-We scaled our game down, but even that we weren't able to finish nor get close*
+|*Was our game idea.
+But we didn't finish nor even get close to*
+|*We scaled our game down, but even that we weren't able to finish nor get close to*
-*At most you could've seen some moving boxes from a last minute project that wasn't finished*
+|*At most you could've seen some moving boxes from a last minute project that wasn't finished*

 Starting Out
 ------------